-From the ISTAT surveys of 2019-2020, some of the issues investigated are the same subjected to HBSC surveillance.
-The data shown below, differentiated by thematic area, refer to the latest surveys conducted in 2019-2020.
+Some of the issues investigated in the 2020-2021 ISTAT surveys are the same subjected to HBSC surveillance.
+The data shown below refer to the latest surveys conducted in 2020-2021 differentiated by thematic areas.

-Smoking: In 2020 the data in young people who declare to be smokers increased in comparison with 2019.
-Young people from 14 and 17 that declare to be smokers are the 6,3% compared to the 5,9% of 2019 (ISTAT survey “Lifestyle and health”).
+Smoking: In 2021 the data regarding young people who declare to be smokers decreased in comparison with 2020.
+Young people from 14 and 17 that declare to be smokers are the 5,7% compared to the 6,3% of 2020 (ISTAT survey “Lifestyle and health”).

 Table 1.
 Percentage of young people who declare themselves smokers

-Alcohol: In 2020 the number of young people consuming meals outside mealtime increased for all age groups (ISTAT Multiscope Survey on families “Aspects of daily life”).
+In 2021 the number of young people consuming meals outside mealtime decreased for all age groups (ISTAT Multiscope Survey on families “Aspects of daily life”).

-Obesity and physical activity: According to what is reported in the Annual Italian Statistic for 2020, in 2019 the highest number of people who continuously perform sports is in the 6-17 group, particularly in males between 6 and 10 years old (61,9%).
+Obesity and physical activity: According to what is reported in the Annual Italian Statistic for 2021, in 2021 the highest number of people who continuously perform sports is in the 11-14 group.
+With the increase in age the sport practice diminishes.
 With the increase in age the sport practice diminishes.